Anne Leith1

 Last Edited=13 May 2008

-Sarah Davy was the daughter of William Davy.2 She married Sir Washington Shirley, 8th Earl Ferrers, son of Sir Robert Shirley, 6th Earl Ferrers and Catherine Cotton, on 29 September 1829.1 She died on 30 June 1835.1
+Sarah Davy was the daughter of William Davy.2 She married Washington Shirley, 8th Earl Ferrers, son of Robert Shirley, 6th Earl Ferrers and Catherine Cotton, on 29 September 1829.1 She died on 30 June 1835.1

-As a result of her marriage, Sarah Davy was styled as Countess Ferrers on 29 September 1829.
+After her marriage, Sarah Davy was styled as Countess Ferrers on 29 September 1829.
 From 29 September 1829, her married name became Shirley.

 Citations